 3. Keep improving your skills

 After graduating from journalism school, Caitlin Collins realized that content and advertorial tasks pay more than editorial tasks.
 The realization prompted her to work as a writer for eight years for various brands until she decided to start working for herself.
-At first, she found it challenging to balance freelance journalism and branded content, but she has eventually found a balance.
-Today, she spends most of her time working on branded content and content strategy, but she also has time to grow her freelance editorial side of her career.
-Caitlin’s advice is that you should continue doing what you have to do even when you feel like it is not what you should be doing, as you continue to work on your skills that you need to grow your career.
+At first, she found it challenging to balance freelance journalism and branded content, but she eventually found a balance.
+Today, she spends most of her time working on branded content and content strategy, but she also has time to grow the freelance editorial side of her career.
+Caitlin’s advice is that you should continue doing what you have to do even when you feel like it is not what you should be doing, as you continue to work on the skills that you need to grow your career.

 4. Have persistence and patience

-Cathy Cassata started writing poetry at a tender age of 11 years from her parent’s kitchen table.
+Cathy Cassata started writing poetry at the tender age of 11 years from her parent’s kitchen table.
 During the early days, erasing and re-writing her pieces were part of her job to make sure the words perfectly express her feelings.
 She was determined from the early days to make writing her livelihood, which is why she majored in English in college.
 After working for eight years as a staff writer and editor for a medical association, she began her freelancing career.
 Today, Cathy focuses her writing on health, mental health, and human behavior.
 She also writes biographies as an interviewer.
 Cathy Cassata attributes her longevity in the industry to patience and persistence.
 She explains that there are topics you may like writing about, but you may have to take jobs that will pay and give you the experience to grow as a freelancer.

 Working as a freelancer in Dubai is highly rewarding and flexible.
 It lets you have a balance between work and leisure as you choose your working hours and days.
 However, it is necessary to note that it requires a lot of patience and persistence to become a top freelancer.
 You will need to keep working on your skills and broaden your experiences to have a long freelancing career.